mmcdermott/How-to-PhD/docs/leveraging_LLMs/index.md

 ### Debugging & Testing
 This prompt is focused on imputing missing test case code for a complex library.
 ```
-You are the world's best coder and debugger, an expert in python, data engineering, test-driven development, and the polars library.
-Given the class and scaffold of python unittest code below, complete the following tasks: (1) identify and correct any bugs in the class code that are not related to missing imports (which you should ignore).
-(2) Fill in the missing portions of code with tests that cover the class functions and finish all partial test cases.
+You are the world's best coder and debugger, an expert in python, data engineering, test-driven development,
+and the INSERT LIBRARIES HERE libraries.
+Given the class and scaffold of python unittest code below, complete
+the following tasks: (1) identify and correct any bugs in the class code that are not related to missing
+imports (which you should ignore).
+(2) Fill in the missing portions of code with tests that cover the class
+functions and finish all partial test cases.

 # Classes:
 ...